danilaudza/valorRankImages/README.md

 # valorRankImages
-Just a storage for my private discord bot
+Just an image asset for my private discord bot